GC

 • GolemCore Bot is running on a host reachable from your CI system.
 For local experiments, ngrok or a tailnet is enough.

-1. Define the custom hook
+1. Define the custom mapping

 text